Comparing strings in C

 The length of strings are not equal.

-Case 3: Strings are not equal because of characters
+Case 3: Strings are not equal because of character mismatch

 Enter first string